kiedtl/roguelike/doc/branches.md

 - Open terrain makes it a bit more difficult to run.
 - Steam vents, smoke clouds, and noxious fumes make hanging around in certain areas dangerous.
-- Fuming fiends with their dustling friends are a Caverns-only speciality.
+- Vapour fiends, vapour mages, convults, and their dustling friends are a Caverns-only speciality.
 - Smoke clouds and large splotches of fungi obscure vision...
 - ...Until fuming fiends dispel clouds, and fungi is set on fire.